Jetfire: Efficient and Accurate Transformer Pretraining with INT8 Data Flow and Per-Block Quantization: Related Work

 \paragraph{Fully Quantized Training} Fully Quantized Training (FQT)\cite{2018FP8, 2018INT8, INT4Train,FP8graphcore, INT8CLIP, INT8CNN, INT8Distributed, AMP, nvidiaTransformerEngine} has been introduced as a technique to accelerate the training process of neural networks.
 FQT requires quantizing both the forward propagation and backward propagation to actually accelerate the whole training process.
 Nowadays 16-bit quantization has been commonly employed with float16 and bfloat16 data formats in training.
 It introduces loss scaling to prevent underflow and overflow problem.

-For INT8 training, the majority of the work focuses on quantization of CNNs~\cite{INT8CNN, INT8Distributed, zhou2021octo}.
-SwitchBack~\cite{INT8CLIP} introduces per-token quantization and successfully applies INT8 training to CLIP models for the first time, but still leaves the calculation of weight gradient in FP.
-For LLM pre-training, per-token quantization still results in significant accuracy loss due to channel-wise outliers.
+For INT8 training, the majority of the work focuses on quantization of CNNs~\cite{INT8CNN, INT8Distributed, zhou2021octo}. \textbf{SwitchBack}~\cite{INT8CLIP} introduces per-token quantization and successfully applies INT8 training to CLIP models for the first time, but still leaves the calculation of weight gradient in FP.
+To be more specific, in the forward process of $\Yv = \Xv\Wv^\top$, they apply per-token quantization for $\Xv$ and per-channel quantization for $\Wv^\top$.
+In the backward process, for $\nabla\Xv = \nabla\Yv\Wv$, they apply per-token quantization for $\nabla\Yv$ and per-channel quantization for $\Wv$, and leave the calculation of $\nabla\Wv = \nabla\Yv^\top \Xv$ in full precision.
+For LLM pre-training, per-token quantization still results in significant accuracy loss due to

 With the introduction of the Hopper architecture, FP8 training has also gained attention.
 TransformerEngine~\cite{nvidiaTransformerEngine} incorporates per-layer scaling to reduce quantization errors and proposes using E4M3 during forward and E5M2 during backward passes to adapt. \cite{FP8graphcore} explores adjusting per-tensor scaling biases to improve accuracy, while \cite{FP8LM} investigates further quantizing optimizer states and the weight's master copy to FP8.
 However, these methods rely on GPUs with the Hopper architecture and cannot be applied to a wider range of GPUs.